 - £500 provides 10 activity sessions at one of our 22 NICHS Stroke Schemes providing support, exercise and enjoyment to a person whose life has been devastated by stroke.

-- £3,000 supports 12 people affected by a devastating chest, heart or stroke condition to attend our Self Management Programme that helps them take control, regain confidence and rebuild their lives.
+- £3,000 supports 12 people affected by a devastating chest, heart or stroke condition to attend our Self-management Programme, helping them take control, regain confidence and rebuild their lives.

 - £10,000 provides a broad range of vital information for carers and families, helping them to cope with the effects of chest, heart and stroke illnesses as well as educating them about how best to prevent a recurrence.

-- £30,000 + funds an entire research project into chest, heart or stroke illness at a Northern Ireland based university or hospital.
+- £30,000+ funds or part funds a research project into chest, heart or stroke illness at a Northern Ireland-based university or hospital.
 Such research often helps to improve diagnoses, produce more effective treatments and supports disease prevention.
 Click here to read more about research projects we are currently funding.